Photo copyright @Yogamatters2024

 People sometimes ask me what the most difficult aspect of living with MS is.
 I reply that there have been three main challenges.

-The first is living with the uncertainty linked with MS. Since it affects the central nervous system, everything is possible.
-Nothing is certain.
+Since MS affects the central nervous system, everything is possible, and people living with MS need to live with this uncertainty.
 You just don’t know what part of your body or mind is going to be affected next.
 Your legs?
 Your arms?
 Your memory?
 Your eyesight?
-I had to learn to live with that uncertainty without imagining the worst was just around the corner!
+The key is to learn to live with that uncertainty without imagining the worst was just around the corner!
 And without panicking each time a symptom appears.

-The second challenge was to find a way to feel good in my body despite MS. It was a riddle: How do I feel good in my body when it self-destructs?
+The second challenge is to find a way to feel good in our body despite MS. For me, it was a riddle: How do I feel good in my body when it self-destructs?
 How not to blame it?
 I had always thought that to feel good mentally, I had to feel good in my body.
-Having MS made me question the way I relate to my body.
+Having MS made me question the way I relate to my body and to who I am.

 The third challenge is to leave ‘enough’ space for MS; to respect it and make enough room for it every day.
 An MS nurse once told me that I should only use 80% of my energy and leave the rest for MS. She was right.
 I am convinced that if you try to suppress MS and ignore it, it will just blow up.
 In the long term, I find it better to spend 20% of my energy to manage MS – resting, doing yoga, relaxing, learning about it- without letting it invade everything, or dominate my life completely.
 Getting this balance right is crucial for maintaining my wellbeing and my relationships with others, friends, family or in intimate relations.